Authorized Collaborative Institution of Alagappa University

 - Become an expert in generating various digital contents and graphics using various digital creative tools..

 - Become a create in process including problem identification, research, information gathering, inspiration gathering, sketching alternative solutions, and execution.

 - Learn to demonstrate the ability to technically communicate ideas in a creative manner using relevant tools and technologies in visual, verbal, and aesthetically pleasing ways (traditional, digital and motion modalities)

 On successful completion of the programme, the student will be able to:

-- Writing for cinema and television effectively, examine scripts, identify issues, and come up with fixes.
+- Writing for cinema, television and advertisements effectively, examine scripts, identify issues, and come up with fixes.